awslabs/LISA/lib/docs/config/model-management-api.md

 ## Updating a Model

-LISA offers basic updating functionality for both LISA-hosted and LiteLLM-only models.
+LISA offers basic updating functionality for both LISA self-hosted and third party LiteLLM-only models.
 For both types, the model type and streaming support can be updated in the cases that the models were originally created with the wrong parameters.
 For example, if an embedding model was accidentally created as a `textgen` model, the UpdateModel API can be used to set it to the intended `embedding` value.
 Additionally, for LISA-hosted models, users may update the AutoScaling configuration to increase or decrease capacity usage for each model.
 Users may use this API to completely shut down all instances behind a model until